-Term Description Allotment / Allotted Unless the context otherwise requires, the allotment of the NCDs pursuant to the Issue to the Allottees.
-Allottee The successful applicant to whom the NCDs are being/have been allotted.
-Applicant The person who applies for issuance and Allotment of NCDs pursuant to the terms of the Prospectus and th Application Form.
+Term Description Allotment / Unless the context otherwise requires, the allotment of the NCDs pursuant to the Issue to the Allottees.
+Allotted Allottee The successful applicant to whom the NCDs are being/have been allotted.
+Applicant The person who applies for issuance and Allotment of NCDs pursuant to the terms of the Prospectus and the Application Form.
 Application An application for Allotment of NCDs.
-Application Amount The aggregate value of the NCDs applied for, as indicated in the Application Form.
-Application Form An Application for Allotment of NCDs.
-ASBA or 'Application Supported by Blocked Amount" The Application (whether physical or electronic), in terms of which the Applicant shall make an Application by authorising SCSB to block the Application Amount in the specified bank account maintained with such SCSB.
-ASBA Account An account maintained with an SCSB which will be blocked by such SCSB to the extent of the Application Amount of an ASBA Applicant.
-ASBA Applicant Any Applicant who applies for NCDs through the ASBA process.
-Bankers to the Company ICICI Bank Limited, IDBI Bank Limited, IndusInd Bank Limited, ING Vysya Bank Limited, and Kotak Mahindra Bank Limited.
-Bankers to the Issue/Escrow Collection Banks The bank(s) with whom Escrow Accounts will be opened as specified on page 37
+Application The aggregate value of the NCDs applied for, as indicated in the Application Form.
+Amount Application An Application for Allotment of NCDs.
+Form ASBA or The Application (whether physical or electronic), in terms of which the Applicant shall make an Application by "Application authorising SCSB to block the Application Amount in the specified bank account maintained with such SCSB.
+Supported by Blocked Amount" ASBA An account maintained with an SCSB which will be blocked by such SCSB to the extent of the Application Amount Account of an ASBA Applicant.
+ASBA Any Applicant who applies for NCDs through the ASBA process.
+Applicant Bankers to the ICICI Bank Limited, IDBI Bank Limited, IndusInd Bank Limited, ING Vysya Bank Limited, and Kotak Mahindra Company Bank Limited.
+Bankers to the The bank(s) with whom Escrow Accounts will be opened as specified on page 36.
+Issue/Escrow